PyHDI/ipgen/README.rst

     ipgen

-You can find the sample projects in 'tests/memcpy.v'.
+You can find the sample projects in 'tests'.
+Now let's see 'tests/memcpy'.
+There is an input source code.

 -  userlogic.v : User-defined Verilog code using IPgen abstract memory interfaces